 Most hypervisors are responsible for dynamic RAM or memory management.

-These programs dedicate more memory to a virtual machine when necessary and reallocate RAM based on the real-time needs of other VMs and the host server.
+When necessary, these programs dedicate more memory to a virtual machine and reallocate RAM based on the real-time needs of other VMs and the host server.

 However, an inefficient hypervisor can cause problems, including poor performance or the speed of a virtual machine.
 This could be due to one or more of the following issues: